-Unfortunately, COVID makes hosting a potluck difficult, but you can consider catering and other options in the meantime.
-Something else to keep in mind during COVID is that it might not be safe to gather every employee in the break room at the same time.
+Another thing to keep in mind is that some employees may feel uncomfortable eating or standing in a crowded space.
 Consider assigning people lunch shifts to stagger eating.
 If possible, put people who do not know each other together so that they get a chance to meet their coworkers.

 When you have a little extra time, it can be a good idea to set aside a full day for team building.
-Doing lengthier team building sessions gives employees a nice little break from work, so these sessions often have a fun, vacation-like atmosphere.
-Depending on your preferences, you can pick team building that is entertaining or more productive (or a mix).
+Doing lengthier team-building sessions gives employees a nice little break from work, so these sessions often have a fun, vacation-like atmosphere.

 Karaoke does more than just give a team a chance to unwind.
 It also involves team members supporting each other, so it is a great way of helping everyone feel appreciated.
-Most karaoke bars are closed during COVID, but you can rent a machine and host a fun get-together at your workplace.
+If you don’t have a karaoke bar in your area, you can rent a machine and host a fun get-together at your workplace.

 Ask each employee to come up with an idea that would improve their workplace environment.
 Then, encourage people to create pitches and share them with employees.
 Depending on the ideas employees have, you can get everyone to vote for their favorite idea, or you can pick one yourself.

 Then, you can enact this idea in your workplace.
-With this activity, you give employees a chance to get engaged and think critically.
-It can help coworkers learn about others’ likes and dislikes, and it can even streamline your business.
+With this activity, you encourage employees to become more engaged, feel more invested, and think critically and productively about their workplace.
+It can help coworkers learn about each other’s likes and dislikes, and it can even streamline your business.

 Some companies like to do standard pub trivia, turning team building into a happy hour activity.
 Others like to do a trivia game themed around their workplace history and inside jokes.
-Since the full team might not be present during COVID, consider hosting trivia in multiple rounds and allowing winners to compete in a championship.
+You could even do multiple rounds and allow winners to compete in a championship.

 Workplace Scavenger Hunt

 Depending on your workplace, you may be able to do the scavenger hunt inside the building.
-Outdoor scavenger hunts are another great idea, especially during COVID.
+Outdoor scavenger hunts are another great idea, especially if COVID-19 is a concern.
 When the weather is great, employees will enjoy the chance to walk around as they solve the hunt.

 - Among Us